 The 8 superpowers of modern managed services

 For decades, companies have relied on managed services to offload transactional tasks and cut costs.
-But in today’s frenetic business world, with both challenges and opportunities coming from all directions, that commoditized approach to service delivery just isn’t enough.
+But in a volatile business climate, with challenges and opportunities coming from all directions, that commoditized approach to service delivery just isn’t enough.

 To keep pace, companies need service providers who do more than just “keep the lights on.”
-They need a new level of modern managed services providers who bring super-charged capabilities that go beyond traditional outsourcing expectations to deliver strategic value across a much wider range of essential functions.
+They need a next generation of modern managed services providers who can help enterprises navigate disruption with agility and scale.
+These providers go beyond traditional outsourcing expectations to deliver strategic value across a wide range of essential functions.

 As our research has shown, there’s a fundamental shift underway in managed services.
 Knowledge-intensive services are in ascendence, and no longer on just a one-and-done project basis.
-Company leaders are putting a premium on a new level of sophisticated service professionals who can help them build and run key areas of their business for the long haul.
+Company leaders are putting a premium on a new level of sophisticated service professionals who can help them improve and run key areas of their business.

 These modern managed services providers have unique superpowers that can rapidly unlock new opportunities for their clients in both non-core and core functions, and across the front, middle, and back offices.
 They combine wide-ranging technology capabilities with enhanced data and insights, leading practices, and highly skilled teams—all packaged in a multi-year, as-a-service subscription with predictable costs.